Research Group on Adolescent Health (GRSA)

 Yara Barrense-Dias holds a Master’s degree of Law in Criminal Justice, subject area Criminology and Security from the University of Lausanne.
-Her studies in the GRSA focus on the following fields: Internet use, substance use, gambling and sexual behaviors among adolescents and young adults.
+Her studies in the GRSA focus on the following fields: Internet use, substance use, violence, gambling and sexual behaviors among adolescents and young adults.
 She is particularly interested in a new phenomenon: the sexting.Statistician

 Professor André Berchtold